 In addition to the sports seasons beginning in the fall, three of them also end in the fall: both the American and National baseball leagues, and the Women’s National Basketball League.

-Have a Happy Halloween
+Enjoy a Spooky Halloween

 Halloween in Chicago is best described as Spooky Season, as it basically lasts the entire month of October.
 It pretty much infiltrates every facet of life here: folks decorate their houses and offices, Halloween drink menus pop up at bars across the city, and pretty much everyone finds at least a small way to celebrate.